KNN

 Exact method

-The exact method is based on calculating the distance from the query point to every other point in the database.
-This algorithm, also known as the naive approach, has a complexity of O(dn)
+The foundation of the exact method is the calculation of the distance from the query vector to all the vectors in the dataset.
+This algorithm, also known as the naive approach or brute force method, has a runtime of O(dn)

 , where n

-is the number of points in the dataset, and d
+is the number of vectors in the dataset, and d

 Approximate methods